 trade moved through here to warrant such an establishment.”

-Captain Tamir nodded.
-“The road we’re following from here leads to all five of our major trading centers, so all the trade goods we sell to Hawkland and the Wildermarch come through
+Captain Tamir replied, “The road we’re following from here leads to all five of our major trading centers, so all the trade goods we sell to Hawkland and the Wildermarch come through here.

 Roselyn asked, “Have you stayed here before, Captain?”